vinc/vinc.cc/src/hardware/computers.html.md

 software bundled with it so we discovered a lot of new things at once.

 We got a 33k modem for it and used AOL CDs to connect to the Internet.
 We soon upgraded to a 56k modem.

-And in the summer of 1998 I published my first website and announced it on Usenet.
+In August 1998 I published my first website and announced it on Usenet.
 Although I think I did the actual coding in my bedroom from another computer.
-I remember vividly coding my website when France won the soccer world cup and listening to the noise from the window.
+I remember vividly coding my website when France won the soccer world cup and listening to the noise from the window in July 1998.

 We replaced or added another hard drive to the PC around 1999 but I can't remember which one of the following drives: